Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 ## Why did you scan my address?

-To reduce network abuses, we perform open proxy checks on hosts at connection time.
-If an open proxy is detected, then the connection will be terminated.

-Open proxies mean that anyone on the internet can use your connection if they know the right tricks.
-This means that an open proxy would allow them to use your connection for abusive purposes, even without you knowing.
+To reduce abuse on our network, we perform a handful of scans against IPs that connect to us so we can detect and disconnect abuse-prone hosts.
+These scans intend to detect hosts that are open to being abused by random people if they know how to, due to having limited or no access requirements.

+These scans are uninvasive and are exceedingly unlikely to break something.
+They mostly consist of:

+- Attempting to use your host as an anonymous HTTP/SOCKS proxy
+- Fingerprinting specific server software
+- Checking what registration requirements Matrix homeservers have

-If you are unsure why a proxy is being detected on your address, you're welcome to contact staff by email: <support@libera.chat>.
+If you are unsure why your address is being detected as abuse-prone, you're welcome to contact staff by email: <support@libera.chat>.